Photo by: Charles Michael

-Nelson has given almost 200 lectures, conference papers, and talks (including 12 keynotes) across Canada and the USA, and in Mexico, Germany, Italy, Spain, the UK, Central America and the Caribbean including at the National Gallery of Canada (Ottawa, Canada), Museum of the Docklands (London, UK), theWilberforce Institute for the Study of Slavery and Emancipation (Hull, UK), and 4 lectures at Harvard University (Cambridge, USA).
+Nelson has given almost 200 lectures, conference papers, and talks (including 13 keynotes) across Canada and the USA, and in Mexico, Denmark, Germany, Italy, Spain, the UK, Central America and the Caribbean including at the National Gallery of Canada (Ottawa, Canada), Museum of the Docklands (London, UK), theWilberforce Institute for the Study of Slavery and Emancipation (Hull, UK), and 5 lectures at Harvard University (Cambridge, USA).

 Nelson has held several prestigious fellowships and appointments including a Caird Senior Research Fellowship, National Maritime Museum, Greenwich, UK (2007), a Fulbright Visiting Research Chair, University of California – Santa Barbara (2010), and a Visiting Professorship in the Department of Africology at the University of Wisconsin, Milwaukee (2011).
-She is also a Faculty Fellow at McGill’s Institute for Public Life of the Arts and Ideas (2015-17), an Associate Member of the Gail and Stephen A. Jarislowsky Institute for Studies in Canadian Art (2015), Concordia University (Montreal), and a Member of the College of New Scholars, Artists, and Scientists, the Royal Society of Canada (2016-2023).
+She was also a Faculty Fellow at McGill’s Institute for Public Life of the Arts and Ideas (2015-17) and is an Associate Member of the Gail and Stephen A. Jarislowsky Institute for Studies in Canadian Art (2015), Concordia University (Montreal), and a Member of the College of New Scholars, Artists, and Scientists, the Royal Society of Canada (2016-2023).
 She is the recipient of a Woman of Distinction Award from the Montreal’s Women’s YWCA in 2012 (Arts and Culture Category), a Teaching Award from The Arts Undergraduate Society of McGill University (2016), and McGill’s Faculty Award for Equity and Community Building (2016).
-She is currently the William Lyon Mackenzie King Visiting Professor of Canadian Studies at the Weatherhead Center for International Affairs, Harvard University (2017-18).
-She is the first black woman, the first McGill professor, and only the second art historian to hold this position.
+Most recently, she was the William Lyon Mackenzie King Visiting Professor of Canadian Studies at the Weatherhead Center for International Affairs and Studies in Women Gender and Sexuality Program at Harvard University (2017-18).
+She was the first black woman, the first McGill professor, and only the second art historian to hold this position.